 Originally, Relay was deployed on EC2 using ECS in each of our supported regions.
 Each of these instances ran an instance of E3 for Relay to connect to.
 We then ran two Relay daemons, one in ingress and one in egress mode, on each of the instances so that we could guarantee our Relay tasks were evenly distributed across the fleet.

 We recently migrated to run Relay on ECS Fargate to decouple the deployment of Relay processes from E3, and to improve our ability to scale the number of Relay instances.
-We now deploy Relay to multiple instances on Fargate, with half running Relay in ingress mode and half running in egress mode.
+We now deploy Relay to multiple instances on Fargate, half running Relay in ingress mode and half running in egress mode.

 E3 is still deployed on EC2 using ECS (This is a hard dependency of Nitro Enclaves).
 While we previously had Relay communicate with E3 over VSock, we have updated Relay and E3 to communicate over mutual TLS within our VPC.
-To do this, we run a server on the same EC2 instance as E3 which terminates the TLS connection and pipes the serialized RPC message directly onto a VSock connection.
+To do this, we run a server on the same EC2 instance as E3 which terminates the TLS connection and pipes the serialised RPC message directly onto a VSock connection.

 We scale our EC2 instances using an EC2 autoscaling group on the instance memory and CPU usage.
 Each new instance will start up an E3 daemon which will begin receiving all of the required configuration data.
 Once E3 has loaded in its data and has marked itself ready, the Relay instances will begin sending traffic to it.
 (You can read more about E3’s lifecycle in our previous blog post.)

-Alongside Relay & E3, we deploy a healthchecker task which we refer to as ‘Pulse’.
+Alongside Relay & E3, we deploy a health-checker task which we refer to as ‘Pulse’.
 Pulse gives us greater flexibility and control over our health checks.
 We run health checks from Pulse every 5 seconds, and maintain a buffer of results within Relay.
 When Relay receives a health check from our load balancer, it scans the buffer of the past ~2 minutes of Pulse results for a failure.
-If a failure has occurred in the past ~2 minutes, the load balancer health check will fail and the Relay instance will be weighted out, before being replaced.
+If a failure has occurred in the past ~2 minutes, the load balancer health check will fail, and the Relay instance will be weighted out before being replaced.